MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-store-classification.md

 # Choosing a Data Store - Classification

 Storage for **IoT (Internet of things)** scenarios is intentionally not covered in this document.
 For more information on IoT related storage see [Azure IoT](https://azure.microsoft.com/solutions/iot) and [IoT Architectures](../../reference-architectures/iot/iot-architecture-overview.md).
-Also, AI Search, AI databases and vector databases aren't covered in this article.
+Workloads that use vectorized data, like most AI workloads, are not covered in this article.
+For guidance in choosing the right vector search database for your workload, see [Choose an Azure service for vector search](/azure/architecture/guide/technology-choices/vector-search).

 We can generally divide Azure storage into two general categories (unofficial classification, for the purposes of architecture only): **Database/Analytics storage** and more **simple storage** options.

-**Simple storage options** include products like [Blob storage](/azure/storage/files/storage-files-introduction) (excluding Data Lake), [Azure Files](/azure/storage/files/storage-files-introduction), [Azure disks](/azure/virtual-machines/managed-disks-overview), [queue storage](/azure/storage/queues/), and [Table storage](/azure/storage/tables/).
+**Simple storage options** include products like [Blob storage](/azure/storage/files/storage-files-introduction) (excluding Data Lake), [Azure Files](/azure/storage/files/storage-files-introduction), [Azure disks](/azure/virtual-machines/managed-disks-overview), [queue storage](/azure/storage/queues/), [Azure NetApp Files](azure/azure-netapp-files/) and [Table storage](/azure/storage/tables/).
 These options are good for use cases where you need to store large amounts of data that don’t necessarily need [ACID](/windows/win32/cossdk/acid-properties) capabilities.
 Simple storage options usually have lower costs than databases or analytics services.
 Examples of these use cases are files shares, data that doesn’t require as much structured querying or transactional capabilities, and long-term file retention.

 ![Diagram that explains data store classifications in Azure.](../images/AzureStorageOptions.png)